FAQ

 What is the Olympic International Motorsports Park?

-The Olympic International Motorsports Park (OIMP) is a multi-use motorsports facility built to bring safe, permanent, and legal racing back to the North Olympic Peninsula.
-Constructed with recycled materials, OIMP is more than a track — it's a community hub designed for everything from family go-karting to open track days and drift events.
+The Olympic International Motorsports Park (OIMP) is a multi-use motorsports facility projected to be built on the North Olympic Peninsula — bringing safe, permanent, and legal racing back to the region.
+Where possible, it will be constructed with recycled materials.
+OIMP will be more than a track — it will be a community hub designed for everything from family go-karting to open track days and drift events.

 Where is the track located?